Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Proofs

-We split the proof of \Cref{thm:main-theorem} in two. \Cref{eq:mle-infinite} is a rather straightforward consequence of~\eqref{eq:s-norm-explicit} when one interprets $\lambda$ as a scaling of the covariate set instead of a kernel parameter, while proving \Cref{eq:mle-finite} requires some more work, including upper and lower bounds for the conditional variance.
+\Cref{eq:mle-infinite} is a rather straightforward consequence of~\eqref{eq:s-norm-explicit} when one interprets $\lambda$ as a scaling of the covariate set instead of a kernel parameter, while proving \Cref{eq:mle-finite} requires some more work, including upper and lower bounds for the conditional variance.
 Most of the proof of \Cref{eq:mle-infinite} is contained in the following lemmas, which will be used again in \Cref{sec:proofs-what-does-not-help}.

 \begin{lemma}[Continuity of the data-fit and model complexity] Suppose that $\Phi$ is continuous and $n \geq 1$.
 Then the functions

 are well-defined and continuous on $(0, \infty)$. \end{lemma} \begin{proof} Define $X_\lambda = \{x_i / \lambda\}_{i=1}^n$ and observe that $K_\lambda(X, X) = K(X_\lambda, X_\lambda)$.
 Since $K$ is a positive-definite kernel and the covariates $X$ are distinct, this shows that $K_\lambda(X, X)$ is positive-definite and hence non-singular for every $\lambda > 0$.
 In particular, $\det K_\lambda(X, X) > 0$ for every $\lambda > 0$ by positive-definiteness.
 Therefore the functions $f_\textup{df}$ and $f_\textup{mc}$ are well-defined.
 Because $K(x, y) = \Phi(x - y)$ is continuous, each element of $K_\lambda(X, X)$ is a continuous function of $\lambda$.
 From the definition of the determinant it immediately follows that $f_\textup{mc}$ is continuous.
 The continuity of $f_\textup{df}$ is then a consequence of, for example, Cramer's rule and the positivity of $\det K_\lambda(X, X)$. \end{proof}